AdobeDocs/commerce-operations.en/help/upgrade/prepare/prerequisites.md

 #### Downgrade Elasticsearch

-If you inadvertently upgrade the version of Elasticsearch on your server or determine that you need to downgrade for any other reason, you must also update your Adobe Commerce or Magento Open Source project dependencies.
+If you inadvertently upgrade the version of Elasticsearch on your server or determine that you need to downgrade for any other reason, you must also update your Adobe Commerce project dependencies.

 1. In the root directory of your Adobe Commerce or Magento Open Source project, update your Composer dependencies.
 For example, to downgrade from Elasticsearch 8.x to 7.x: